 Patreon is a platform that can help you accept funding from your true fans.
 More than 50,000 creators use Patreon with more than 1 million true fans being monthly active paying patrons.
 35 of the creators make more than $150,000 each per year while thousands earn more than $25,000 per year.

-Some bloggers also create branded merchandise such as t-shirts, hoodies and coffee mugs for those faithful fans.
-Jason Kottke, one of the very first bloggers, allows fans to purchase yearly memberships to support his blog.
+Some creators also sell branded merchandise such as t-shirts, hoodies and coffee mugs to the faithful fans.
+Jason Kottke, one of the very first bloggers, allows fans to purchase yearly memberships to support his site.
 And that’s even without promising any exclusive content.